Skip to content

 Answer: All three are painters known for their self-portraits.

-Other connections work (all 19th and 20th century, all painted in oils), but self-portraits is the tightest fit.
-Van Gogh painted ~36 self-portraits; Kahlo painted 55; Rockwell’s Triple Self-Portrait is iconic.
+Looser links exist (all 19th and 20th century, all oil painters), but self-portraits is the cleanest fit.
+The numbers back it: Van Gogh painted ~36 self-portraits, Kahlo painted 55, and Rockwell’s Triple Self-Portrait is iconic on its own.

 48. Who are the only two people to win Nobel Prizes in two different scientific fields?